7 Ways to Develop your Intuition

 The second system is slow thinking.
 Making conscious decisions and solving difficult math problems takes attention and effort.
 For example, we also use it to control our behavior when we are angry.

-The first system is the quick thinking system.
+The first system is the quick-thinking system.
 It contains quickly available knowledge, such as important telephone numbers or the capital of the Netherlands.
 System 1 requires little effort and is used to make quick decisions.
 For example, we intuitively quickly know how someone feels based on a facial expression.

-Examples intuition
+Examples of intuition

 My wife once lost a ring in a stream.
 We searched for the ring for a long time, and just before we wanted to give up, I had the feeling of looking behind a stone.
 There was the ring!